wilyamx/uisnakegame/README.md

 # Skillful Snake

 Snake game built using **UIKit**.
-Our different way to study iOS Swift Language.
+Our different way to study and explore iOS Swift Language.

 ## Featured List